 The annual variation in catch of YOY was plotted from 1996 to 2020 for four species caught by seine: Blue Crab, Common Snook, Pinfish, and Red Drum (Sciaenops ocellatus) (Figure 4-13).
 These species were selected because of their ecological (Blue Crab and Pinfish) or recreational (Common Snook and Red Drum) importance.
 Months of recruitment to gear and standard-length limits for YOY were provided by the FWC (FWC 2020).
-Blue Crab YOY were those with a carapace length ≤80 mm that recruited to seines from August to March.
+Blue Crab YOY were those with a carapace length <80 mm that recruited to seines from August to March.
 Because their recruitment dates spanned a calendar year, Blue Crab caught August-December and the following January-March were grouped into the same biological year.
-Common Snook YOY had a standard length ≤50 mm and recruited to the gear in August-November.
-Pinfish YOY were those with a standard length ≤80 mm that recruited to seines from January-June.
-Red Drum YOY had a standard length ≤200 mm and recruited to the gear September-February.
+Common Snook YOY had a standard length <50 mm and recruited to seines from January-June.
+Red Drum YOY had a standard length <80 mm that recruited to seines from January-June.
+Red Drum caught September-December and the following January-February were grouped into the same biological year.
+Common Snook YOY had a standard length <200 mm and recruited to the gear September-February.
 Red Drum caught September-December and the following January-February were grouped into the same biological year.
 Between the four species, recruitment occurred during all months, thus covering the entire flow regime of the river.
 While annual variation is evident over the period of record, catch in recent years indicated the continued use of the Lower Little Manatee River as an important nursery ground for young fish (Figure 4-15).